 One thing EVERY mom on the planet needs is this: to know she is not alone in how she feels.
-Although our individual experiences as a mom are unique, the emotions of motherhood are universal no matter what season of motherhood we are in.
+We are all overwhelmed by motherhood at some point or another and in dire need of love & encouragement

 Judge, 27th Annual Writer’s Digest Self-Published Book Awards

 Entry Title: How Are You Feeling, Momma?
 (You don’t need to say, “I’m fine.”)

 Author: Shelby Spear & Lisa Leshaw

 ● Books are evaluated on a scale of 1 to 5, with 1 meaning “needs improvement” and 5 meaning “outstanding”.

 Structure, Organization, and Pacing: 5

 Plot and Story Appeal: 5